 - an intervention by the state or through state resources regardless of its form;

-- that provides the beneficiary with an advantage on a selective basis that is not available to companies in comparable situations, eg, a grant for an individual company or a favourable measure for an industry sector or for businesses in defined regions;
+- that which provides the beneficiary with an advantage on a selective basis that is not available to companies in comparable situations, eg, a grant for an individual company or a favourable measure for an industry sector or for businesses in defined regions;

 While article 107(1) contains a general prohibition of state aid, EU state aid rules also accept that government intervention may in some instances be justified.
 According to article 107(2) and (3), state aid that supports a number of policy objectives, such as aid with a social character, aid for the promotion of culture and heritage or other goals, can be considered compatible with the single market.
 The General Block Exemption Regulation2 (GBER) plays an important role in defining the scope of exceptions to the general prohibition of state aid as it exempts aid measures from prior notification if certain conditions are respected.
-According to the Commission's estimates roughly three-quarters of the state aid measures are exempted under the GBER.
+According to the Commission’s estimates, roughly three-quarters of the state aid measures are exempted under the GBER.

-If a state measure contains aid and no exemption applies, the measure needs to be notified to the Commission which will assess whether the measure can be justified individually and approved by the Commission as compatible with the internal market on that basis.
-If this is not the case, the Commission will take a so-called negative decision and require the member state to recover the aid with interest from the beneficiary.
+If a state measure contains aid and no exemption applies, the measure needs to be notified to the Commission, which will assess whether the measure can be justified individually and approved by the Commission as compatible with the internal market on that basis.
+If this is not the case, the Commission will take a so-called ‘negative decision’ and require the member state to recover the aid with interest from the beneficiary.
 The aim of recovery is to remove the undue advantage granted to a beneficiary.
-There are only a few situations in which such recovery would not be required: where it would be contrary to a general principle of EU law (see ‘Procedural developments' below) or when the 10-year limitation period for recovery has passed.
-If a member state does not comply with the recovery decision in time, the Commission may directly refer it to the European Court of Justice (ECJ).
+There are only a few situations in which such recovery would not be required: where it would be contrary to a general principle of EU law (see ‘Procedural developments’ below) or when the 10-year limitation period for recovery has passed.
+If a member state does not comply with the recovery decision in time, the Commission may directly refer it to the European Court of Justice (CJEU).

 The discussion below highlights a number of key areas in which state aid enforcement has been particularly prominent in recent years but does not purport to be exhaustive.